waltad/movies-browser-panama/README.md

 # Movies-Browser
 This is a group project made by our group called "Panama".
 We are assigned to replicate a figma project and implement all of the website's functions ourselves.
 This will be a web application that allows you to see and search different movies and also people related to them (cast, crew) and see some details about them.
-*Disclaimer: For now app displays only first page of both movies and people, as soon as we add new functions to our app, we will deploy them.
+*Disclaimer: For now app displays only first page of both movies and people, also now you can search for certain movies or people typing in the Search input box.
+As soon as we add new functions to our app, we will deploy them.
 Project is still under development.*

 ## Usage:
-There is not much yet, as project is still under development.
+Project is still under development.

 ## Demo:
 https://waltad.github.io/movies-browser-panama/